spollard/josh-works.github.io/_pages/golden.md

 ## Why am I running for office, and what will I do once I get there?

-A little over a year ago, my wife and I moved back to Golden.
-(We were gone for about 18 months, and couldn't wait to return.)

-### Why I am running
+My wife and I moved to Golden in 2014.
+We then left for a year and a half, and spent the whole time itching to return.
+We've been back for a year and a few months.

 About the same time I got back, I started reading up on how American cities and towns had grown over the last hundred years.